biberltd/UnitConverterBundle/BiberLtd/Bundles/UnitConverterBundle/README.md

 UnitConverterBundle
 ==============

-Handles conversion of numeric values from one currency to another.
+Handles conversion of numeric values from one unit to another.

 Not yet completed..